Usage examples

 """

-An example of a typical handle that uses a context session to work with
+A typical handle that uses a context session to work with

 a database.